RTEMS/rtems-docs/c-user/region/directives.md

 {ref}`InterfaceRtemsRegionGetInformation` directive but does not fill in the used information.

-This is primarily intended as a mechanism to obtain a diagnostic information.
+This is primarily intended as a mechanism to obtain diagnostic information.
-This method forms am O(n) scan of the free in the region to calculate the information provided.
+This directive performs an O(n) scan of the free blocks in the region to calculate the information provided.
 Given that the execution time is driven by the number of used and free blocks, it can take a non-deterministic time to execute.
-Typically, there are many used blocks and a much smaller number of used blocks making a call to this directive less expensive than a call to {ref}`InterfaceRtemsRegionGetInformation`.
+Typically, there are many used blocks and a much smaller number of free blocks making a call to this directive less expensive than a call to {ref}`InterfaceRtemsRegionGetInformation`.

 ```{eval-rst}